Yalhu/react-drag-sortable/README.md

 Sortable (by drag and drop) list React Component with auto width
 ===

+Fork and update the project, since the author does not maintain this anymore.

-## Please note I don't maintain this project anymore, as I think there are now better alternatives out there
+> Please note I don't maintain this project anymore, as I think there are now better alternatives out there

 ## Installation